The classification of surface states of topological insulators and superconductors with magnetic point group symmetry: Simple example

-This means that within the $K$-group, Hamiltonians belongs to even integers $\im f = 2\Z \subset \Z$ admits a single kink, resulting in 2nd-order TSCs.
+This means that within the $K$-group $K=\Z$, Hamiltonians admitting the kink term belong to even integers $\im f = 2\Z \subset \Z$, resulting in 2nd-order TSCs (atomic insulators).
 Let us write the abelian group of the 2nd-order TSCs by $K':=\im f$.
-We have the subgroup structure $K' \subset K$, and conclude that the classification of 1st-order TSCs is given by the quotient $K/K' = \Z/2\Z$.
+We have the subgroup structure $K' \subset K$ and conclude that the classification of 1st-order TSCs is given by the quotient $K/K' = \Z/2\Z$.